zarino/zarino.co.uk/_posts/2014-08-18-virgin-train-toilets.md

 “But while we’re at it,” the designer must have said, “let’s make it a game to actually get into the thing.
 Let’s remove the door handle, and replace it with a button that’s positioned off to the side, so it looks like it opens the carriage door to the right instead.”

-{% img "Button for opening the toilet door on a Virgin Pendolino train" "/media/virgin-toilet-door.jpg" %}
+{% img alt="Button for opening the toilet door on a Virgin Pendolino train" src="/media/virgin-toilet-door.jpg" srcset="/media/virgin-toilet-door.jpg 700w, /media/virgin-toilet-door@2x.jpg 1400w" %}

 “Genius!” says a second, “They’ll love that.
 It’s quirky!”